 This is a twig for grafting.
 Fall.
 Unknown origin.
-May have originated in Europe as early as the 17th century, and probably brought to Canada’s St. Lawrence Valley by French immigrants.
+May have originated in Europe as early as the 17th c., and probably brought to Canada’s St. Lawrence Valley by French immigrants.
 Found its way into Maine about 150 years ago.

 882 Pomme Grise ** Small & Light shipping